leeivana/tiny-app/README.md

 # TinyApp Project
 TinyApp is a full stack web application built with Node and Express.
-This application allows users to shorten URLs.
-By utilizing the shortened URL, the user will be directed to the original longer URL.
+This application allows users to shorten URLs, while associating each new URL with the user that created it.

 ## Final Product